Reporting & Finding Lost Property

 - (b) Within 7 days report the find of property and surrender, if requested, the property and a copy of the evidence of the value of the property to the chief law enforcement officer, or his or her designated representative, of the governmental entity where the property was found, and serve written notice upon the officer of the finder's intent to claim the property if the owner does not make out his or her right to it under this chapter.

-- Within 30 days of the report the governmental entity shall cause notice of the finding to be published at least once a week for 2 successive weeks in a newspaper of general circulation in the county where the property was found, unless the appraised value of the property is less than the cost of publishing notice.
+- Within 30 days of the report, the governmental entity shall cause notice of the finding to be published at least once a week for 2 successive weeks in a newspaper of general circulation in the county where the property was found unless the appraised value of the property is less than the cost of publishing notice.
 If the value is less than the cost of publishing notice, the governmental entity may cause notice to be posted or published in other media or formats that do not incur expense to the governmental entity.

 Written notice, as required in Section 1, Subsection B above, can be made to the police department using our Found Property Declaration Form (PDF).

 Please Note: People often forget to complete Section 1, Step B, causing their claim to the property to be extinguished.
-If you have questions or need help with this requirement, please contact our Records Manager.
+If you have questions or need help with this requirement, please contact our Records Department.

 Once the requirements of RCW 63.21.010 have been met, the owner of the property must be given ample time to claim their lost property.
 According to Washington State law that time frame is 60 days.
 Once 60 days have elapsed, and the finder has met all of the requirements in RCW 63.21.010, the finder may then take ownership of the property as outlined below.